Eviction after a section 8 notice

 Your landlord has a year from when you get the notice to start court action.
 After this the notice will run out and can no longer be used.

 Rent arrears is the most common reason for a section 8 notice.

 Your notice will mention grounds 8, 10 or 11 if you're facing eviction for rent arrears.

 Your landlord can use ground 8 if you have at least 2 months' arrears.

 Try to reduce your rent arrears below this level by the time of the hearing.

 The court must make a possession order if your landlord can prove at least 2 months' arrears both when you were given notice and on the date of the hearing.

 The court can't order eviction on ground 8 if you owe less than 2 months' rent.
 They might still order eviction on another ground.

 Check your notice to see if any other grounds are listed.

-Use this table to check the minimum notice periods if other grounds are used.
+Use the table to check the minimum notice rules for these grounds during the pandemic.